 Have a wonderful Thanksgiving.
+You’ve got this.

 Dear Home-Ec 101,

-I bought a fresh turkey yesterday just so I don’t have to deal with the thawing issue.
-Well after handing it to my husband once I got home, he then put it in our deep freezer!
-I realized this 4am in the morning, so ran to the garage and pulled it out.
+I bought a fresh turkey yesterday so that I don’t have to deal with the thawing issue.
+Well, after handing it to my husband once I got home, he then put it in our deep freezer!
+I realized this at 4 am, so I ran to the garage and pulled it out.
 It seems pretty frozen.

 Frazzled in Frampton

 You are on the right track choosing to thaw your turkey with the water bath method.
-I don’t know how long your turkey was in the deep freeze, but I’m betting it was long enough to fully freeze unless you were out shopping late in the evening.
+I don’t know exactly how long your turkey was in the deep freeze, but I’m betting it was long enough to fully freeze unless you were out shopping late in the evening.

 Submit your questions to email@example.com.